google/flink-connector-gcp/scripts/README.md

-This is a collection of scripts to create a Google Manage Flink cluster and start a Flink Deployment
+This is a collection of scripts to create a Google Manage Flink deployment and start a Flink job

 # Scripts

-The main script `run_flink` creates a GMF cluster, adds needed settings, builds a Docker image and starts a Flink Deployment.
+The main script `run_flink_job` compiles `flink-examples-gcs`, uploads it to a GCS bucket, creates a Flink Deployment and starts a job.

 There are scripts for each in folder `util-scripts`.